hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 {{<tab "Source Code">}}
 {{<code id="0" title="Handling poorly design JSON value">}}
 {{< highlight title="Code Breakdown" >}}
-📌::: 5::: Use `cloneWithType` to convert the JSON value to a record value.
+📌::: 5::: Using `cloneWithType`, convert the JSON value to a record value.
-📌::: 7::: Once the JSON value is converted to a record value, you can access the fields using the dot notation.
+📌::: 7::: After converting the JSON value to a record value, access the fields using dot notation.
-📌::: 12-25::: Generated Record Structure, using the original JSON value as the template by using the Ballerina Visual Studio Code plugin.
+📌::: 12-25::: Generated the Record Structure using the original JSON value as a template with the Ballerina Visual Studio Code plugin.
 {{< /highlight >}}
 {{</code>}}
 {{</tab>}}